askmeegs/build-a-platform-with-krm/4-syncing-policies/README.md

 1. Push a new resource

 1. Try to delete it + watch it be redeployed.
+(Avoiding configuration drift)

-## Part C - Creating a Cluster-Scoped Resource with Config Sync
+## Part C - Creating a Cluster-Scoped Resource

 ## Part D - Creating an Org-Wide Policy with Policy Controller